 |Kids 4 Kids Leadership Inc. ||BullyFreeME Presentations||Highly interactive and entertaining presentations engage elementary students with real-life stories, usable strategies and incredible insight on valuable lessons on peer leadership.
 Themes of social inclusion, understanding difference, student leadership, and creative anti-bullying strategies are reflected.
 For more than two decades, BullyFreeME presents an energetic and captivating anti-bullying curriculum, developed by author, producer and award-winning presenter Scott Graham.
 Students and staff leave inspired and motivated to help themselves and others. |

-|John Howard Society of Toronto||H.I.P.P (Helping Individuals Plan Positively)||HIPP is an African-Caribbean Youth program for males between the ages of 15 – 17.
-H.I.P.P focuses on helping these young men build the skills to meet educational, employment and personal goals.
+|John Howard Society of Toronto||H.I.P.P (Helping Individuals Plan Positively)||HIPP is a youth centered program for those aged 16 years and older whom are at risk of becoming engaged in pro-criminal behaviours.
+This program focuses on helping these young people build the skills to meet educational, employment and personal goals.
 HIPP strives to find proactive solutions to solve the problems of neighbourhood youth violence.
 A variety of workshops and opportunities are provided on topics including, but not limited to: personal development and goal setting; employment skills; interpersonal communications skills; anger management; problem-solving; masculinity, respect and violence; conflict mediation skills; self-awareness training; mental health/wellness; cultural competency; legal information and housing assistance. |

 |Dwayne Morgan||Amplifying Student Voice||In 1993, Dwayne Morgan found his voice, and has used it to carve out a life filled with unique experiences.
 In this motivational assembly, he shares the blueprint for creating a life built around our passions, based in love for self and others.
 Fused with spoken word poetry, Morgan weaves an inspirational and attainable story.
 Morgan's workshops help to develop creative writing skills, spoken word performance, and the introduction of poetry slams. |

-|CAFCAN||Life Skills and Community Engagement ||In support of Caring & Safe Schools programming, CAFCAN will provide life skills group sessions that help youth who have faced complex challenges in the school and in the local community to re-engage.
-Topics and discussions are varied: from stress management to conflict resolution, from cyber safety to financial literacy.
-CAFCAN, TDSB Caring & Safe Schools Staff and the youth referred by Caring & Safe schools determine the specific activities to be implemented together.
+|CAFCAN||Life Skills and Community Engagement ||In support of Caring & Safe Schools programming, CAFCAN will provide life skills group sessions that help children and youth who have faced complex challenges in the school and in the local community to engage, re-engage, and/or transition well from grade eight to secondary school.
+Topics and discussions are varied: from stress management to conflict resolution.
+Specific sessions that can be offered, through referral, include: Leaders in Partnership; UJIMA; SNAP; Ouch, that Hurts; and, Express Yourself.|

 |Laura Beglin||Creativity, Confidence, Artistry Through Dance||In these dance workshops, students build leadership skills as they create their own choreography and creative composition.
 Each session typically concentrates on one dance style or tradition, providing instruction in technique and dance history.
 Styles available include jazz, ballet, hip hop, disco, modern, musical theatre, country line dance, Western-style folk dance, and creative movement.
 With elementary students the instructor focuses on body and spatial awareness, form and style, and physical conditioning.
 With secondary students the instructor places greater emphasis on proper dance technique and history.
 All workshops seek to provide new and diverse perspectives to teachers and students in the classroom.|